Table of Contents:

 Important: Download with caution.
 Some websites try to get you to download malicious software by claiming that you have a virus.
 Make sure you don’t download any potentially malicious applications.

 If you have managed to detect a website impersonating your own, then you can report it to Google as a policy violation and a copyright infringement.
-Reporting it as a policy violation will hopefully demote that page in the search rankings, and depending on the amount and severity of complaints a website receives, it may be removed altogether from Google Search.
+Reporting the website as a policy violation will hopefully demote that page in the search rankings, and depending on the amount and severity of complaints a website receives, it may be removed altogether from Google Search.

 Google cannot resolve legal complaints about websites: this has to be done between the complainant and the website owner.
 This is a lengthier, more complicated process.
 If you believe that just one or two websites are impersonating your own, then the best option is for you to manually file the complaints yourself.